 Eric is a licensed architect finding himself at the intersection of design and social entrepreneurship.
 He sees architecture as a dialogue that facilitates engagement between people and their environment.
 Eric founded miLES in early 2012 and has been passionately leading its development from an idea into an innovative practice.
 In his spare time, you can find Eric looking for inspiration in the LES.

 Heidi is the Community Strategy Lead at miLES.
-With a background in social entrepreneurship, Heidi’s strengths are in strategy, community engagement, events, and creative communication.
-A former LES resident, she works with miLES to strategically connect with local partners, to coordinate with pop-uppers, to drive community around the brand, and to create buzz around new events and initiatives.
+A former LES resident, she works with miLES to strategically connect with local partners, to coordinate with pop-uppers, to drive community around the brand, and to communicate and create buzz around new events and initiatives.
 Aside from her work with miLES, Heidi is a consultant and collaborator for impact driven startups.
 She currently splits her time between New York and Mexico City.

-Jeff is the Business Strategy Lead at miLES and the founder of East Fourth Partners, a consultancy specializing in growth strategies for design-centric start-up companies.
+Jeff is the founder of East Fourth Partners, a consultancy specializing in growth strategies for design-centric start-up companies.
 He seeks to create business success by matching customers’ greatest needs with companies’ greatest strengths.
 Prior to East Fourth, Jeff was the Director of Strategic Partnerships at STORY, an always-changing startup retailer in New York, as well as in business development and management consulting roles at Next Street, Goldman Sachs and Opera Solutions.
 In his spare time you can find Jeff refining and reinventing the recipes from his now defunct food truck, Coup de Taco.